Slice01/ticTacToe/README.md

 # library

 Tic-Tac-Toe project to practice using as little global code as possible in js.
+As an extra challenge create an undefeatable AI opponent.